bogyo/retrieving-booking-data/README.md

 Possible todos
  - unit test!!!
- - using node server to for handling requests and serve the application.
+ - using node server to for handling requests and serve the application. server.js attached already but in use. serve app from here with command: ng build => create dist and node server.js => serve from dist))
  - improve error handling
  - attache router to handling app changes
  - more attention to CSS and design